antvis/G6/packages/site/docs/manual/feature.en.md

 ## 🎨 Multiple Themes Mechanism

 G6 5.0 comes with two built-in themes: light and dark, and allows for flexible customization based on the use case.
-For details, please refer to [Customize Themes](/manual/custom-extension/theme).
+For details, please refer to [Custom Theme](/en/manual/custom-extension/theme).

 ## 💻 Information Layering